 Guided Class Flexibility

-This is a guided class, which means there are no live meetings, but there is student-teacher interaction and weekly due dates for assignments.
+This is a guided class, which means there are no live meetings, but there are student-teacher interactions and weekly due dates for assignments.
 This format works well for students who don’t enjoy live, on-camera sessions or who have unpredictable weekly schedules.

-Students can interact with the instructor and each other via our class Discord channel.
+Students can interact with the instructor and each other via our class discussion board.

 Practice Writing as a Process